Lavender oil: Phytochemicals

 The phytochemical composition of lavender oil varies from species to species (table), consisting primarily of monoterpeneoid and sesquiterpeneoid alcohols.
 Linalool (20-35%) and linalyl acetate (30-55%) dominate, with moderate levels of lavandulyl acetate, terpinen-4-ol and lavandulol, 1,8-cineole, camphor, limonene, and tannins.
 Lavender oil typically contains more than 100 compounds, although many of these are at negligible concentrations.

 The composition of lavender essential oil as obtained by chromatography:

+Adulteration

+Lavender oil is among the most commonly adulterated essential oils.